Rosenblad/itemviewer/README.md

 - Upload to github
 - Remove only this session (hide)
 - Remove permanently (delete) from local storage
+- Add unit tests for reducers

 __Not done__

-- Add unit tests for reducers
+- Add unit tests for actions
 - Show less columns on medium sizes
 - Click to enlarge image
 - Convert to CSS Modules or cssinjs